Christopher James Finney

 At that point, I didn’t care if I never got paid.
 I figured there was a way to make it.
 So I jumped in.
 I put up my own site (it failed miserably).
 I tried hustling tickets.
 I tried criminal defense cases and worker’s compensation.
 I took more small claims cases to trial than anyone I knew (I also found out there is a limit on how many small claims cases you can file).

-My first settlement was a $20,000 case from a client way down in Doniphan, MO.
-My next one was a $1.25 million dollar case that jump started it for me.
+My first settlement was a $20,000 case from a client way down in Doniphan, Missouri.
+My next one was a $1.25 million dollar case that jump-started it all for me.
 A truck driver was way over hours, omitted log times, and was on his phone at the time he rammed my client from behind in a construction zone.
-My client ended up dying several months after the settlement—his end stage renal disease got him.
-He was a super nice guy who died happy.
+My client ended up dying several months after the settlement—his end-stage renal disease got him.
+He was a super nice guy who died happily.
 When I got to the funeral, I saw his wife.
 She had brand new teeth.
 She flashed me a huge smile.

 There have been plenty of $500 cases littered throughout where we lost money.
-I have lost trials for clients that I knew we should win and I have won 8 figure judgments for clients.
+I have lost trials for clients that people told me I should not have taken and I have won eight-figure judgments for clients.
 It has been up and down but authentic the entire time.
 And I have been given access to plenty of mentors who have provided lots of encouragement, including my dad and brother.

-Since coming on with my dad and brother, we have helped all kinds of people.
+Since opening my own trial practice, my team and I have helped all kinds of people.
 Immigrants from Africa, Mexico, Bosnia, etc….
 We have helped wealthy people and poor people.
 We have helped people whose loved ones’ hearts will never beat again to people with sore backs.
 All of them have needed assistance and we are lucky enough to be able to provide it.
 Our staff has grown and includes the most capable, efficient and friendly people we could have.
 We are proud of what we do for the individuals and families that come to us.

 Without a doubt, I know we can help you—by pointing you in the right direction or even by sending you to another lawyer.
 Our mission is to make sure you get Justice.
 Whatever that means in your case, our goal is to help you find it.

-Our office has been open for 35+ years.
+Our office was opened with one primary purpose--try jury trials for those who need it against insurance companies.
 We have cases where we are up against 10 or more lawyers on the other side.
 But we only take cases we believe in and help clients we believe in.
 We have no regrets about the people we help.
+We are committed to real results through verdicts--and our results show that.

 If you are interested to see if we can help you, please let us know.
 We are grateful for every opportunity to help someone in need.